signalfx/splunk-otel-collector-chart/README.md

 - `splunkObservability.accessToken`: Your Splunk Observability org access token.

-The following parameter is required or optional for any of the destinations, depending on the Kubernetes service:
+The following parameter is required or optional depending on the Kubernetes service:

 - `clusterName`: arbitrary value that identifies your Kubernetes cluster.
 The value will be associated with every trace, metric and log as "k8s.cluster.name" attribute.
   * Optional: EKS and GKE.
-Detected value will be overwritten by this parameter if specified.
+If `clusterName` is specified it will overwrite detected value.
   * Required: All other services

 Run the following commands, replacing the parameters above with their appropriate values.